Today I am sharing how I decorated our minimalist guest bedroom. A guest bedroom is so easy to keep minimalist since no one lives in there!

 Changing the bedding can transform a room in a very frugal way!

 Sneaky storage is also great!
-This bed has 3 large drawers which helps to keep this room even more minimal.
-With these drawers I don’t need a dresser which allows us more floor space.
+This bed has 3 large drawers which help to keep this room even more minimal.
+With these drawers, I don’t need a dresser which allows us more floor space.

 Minimalism and Shopping

 If you can’t find what you want, just wait.
 There have been too many times where I buy something I don’t really love because I feel I need it.
 Now that we have decluttered and live more minimally I wait.

 I wait to find things I love, and work in my home instead of rushing to fill every room.